lamelameo/Sudoku-Windows/README.md

 # Sudoku-Windows
-My first programming project - a simple sudoku game for windows written in a single, messy python script.
+My first programming project - a simple sudoku game for windows written in a single ~1400 line, messy python script.
 Running the program will create a savefile folder in the same directory as the script.

 Requirements: